lodsa-ntos/lodex-portfolio/README.md

 - TailwindCSS configuration in `tailwind.config.js`
 - Component-specific styles inline

-### Adding New Services
+### Adding New Experiments

-1. Update `src/pages/services/Services.jsx`
-2. Add service data to services array
+1. Add a page/component under `src/pages/`
+2. Wire a route in `src/App.jsx`
-3. Update pricing in structured data
+3. Update sitemap if public

-## 📞 Support & Contact
+## 📞 Contact

-**Professional Contact:**

 - **Email**: <lodexstudio@gmail.com>
 - **Website**: <https://lodexstudio.com>

-**Development:**

 - **GitHub**: [lodsa-ntos/lodex-portfolio](https://github.com/lodsa-ntos/lodex-portfolio)
-- **Issues**: Please report bugs via GitHub Issues

 ## 📄 License

-© 2025 Lodney Santos - LodeX Studio.
-All Rights Reserved.
+© 2025 Lodney Santos — LodeX Studio

-This portfolio is proprietary software.
-The design, code, and content are protected by copyright.

-**Allowed:**

-- Viewing the source code for educational purposes
+All content and images © their respective owner (me).
+You’re welcome to browse the code and learn.

+Allowed:

-- Using code snippets as learning examples
+- Use small snippets for learning with attribution.

-**Not Allowed:**

-- Commercial use without permission
+Not allowed:

-- Copying design or content in whole or in part.
+- Reuse the full design or content as-is for commercial purposes.
-- Redistribution of the complete codebase
+- Redistribute the full codebase.

-For permissions beyond the scope of this license, contact: <lodex.studio@gmail.com>

 ## 🌟 GitHub Stats